Making a New World: Suite style

-Due to the fact that the music was first written for a live performance, Making a New World is presented like one continuous suite, with songs and vignettes seguing into each other.
+Due to the fact that the music was first written for a live performance, Making a New World is presented like one continuous suite, with songs and vignettes segueing into each other.
 Peter said this was done in part so audiences would not worry about whether it was appropriate to applaud between songs during the live shows.
 Making a New World marked Field Music's first extended suite on an album since Plumb (2012).
 Thorpe-Tracey said because of the way the songs are intertwined, he did not immediately realize while listening to "Coffee or Wine" that he had already reached the third track; Thorpe-Tracey praised the album's "inventive overlaying of bits and bobs".
 Steven Johnson of musicOMH said of Making a New World's suite arrangement: "It all forms interlocking musical blocks which when placed together still somehow seem to outline jagged, modernist architectural landscapes."